Ladislao Pazmany: Trainers

-Because the cost of the program was only the plans themselves “Nationalist China may have picked up the smallest bill in history for the design of a military aircraft ”and Pazmany’s “ yield comes largely from the satisfaction of knowing that many persons consider his aircraft the finest in its class.
+Because the cost of the program was only in the plans themselves, “Nationalist China may have picked up the smallest bill in history for the design of a military aircraft” and Pazmany's “yield comes largely from the satisfaction of knowing that many persons consider his aircraft the finest in its class".

 Following the success of PL-1 and PL-2 as a military trainer in Taiwan, Indonesia, Vietnam, Thailand, Korea, Pakistan and Sri Lanka began pilot training programs of their own based on Pazmany-designed aircraft.

 Pazmany PL-4A

-The PL-4A is a sport airplane intended to answer the need for a well designed, all-metal airplane which is easy to build, easy to fly, with low initial and operating costs, and folding wings so that it may be towed behind an automobile and stored at home.
+The Pazmany PL-4A is a sport airplane intended to answer the need for a well designed, all-metal airplane which is easy to build, easy to fly, with low initial and operating costs, and folding wings so that it may be towed behind an automobile and stored at home.
 It is a low-wing airplane, VW-powered, with a closed or open cockpit large enough to accommodate even very large persons, and a generous baggage compartment.
-A “T” tail configuration improves rudder effectiveness and prevents the stabilator from interfering with the folded wings.
+A "T" tail configuration improves rudder effectiveness and prevents the stabilator from interfering with the folded wings.

 Wing: In order to favor takeoff and climb performance, a high aspect ratio of 8 is used, which in combination with a large diameter, slow turning prop should provide good performance even at high altitude airports.
 The airfoil is the NACA 633418, which has a mild stall and a good overall performance even at “standard roughness.”
 The 18% thickness provides a deep spar, high torsional rigidity, and makes possible the simple, compact fittings at the wing folding joint, which are band-sawed from aluminum plate.
 The chord is constant at 40 in., and there is no washout.

 The ailerons have differential travel to minimize, adverse yaw.
 They are hinged at the bottom skin with standard piano hinges, as in the PL-1 and 2, providing smooth airflow over the top of the “down” aileron, and a good gap seal.
 The mass balance is concentrated in a lead weight attached to an arm extending into the wing box.

 Single seat monoplane, Top Speed 120 mph.
 Stall 39 mph.
 Rate of Climb fpm 650.
 Length 16.5 Wing Span 26.7, Landing gear Tail Wheel.